bsehgol/devicetodatabase/index.md

 ```

-MQTT in addition to be lightweight gives us a serve path so its easier than HTTP we will be using MQTT.
+MQTT in addition to be lightweight gives us a serve path so its easier than HTTP.
+We will be using MQTT.
 MQTT broker does not store anything, it receives a message, it asks who is subscribing to these topics, and then sends it out to them.
 Our broker is itpdtd.com.

-After adding new topic for soil we add this command so we can read and send data
+After adding new topic for soil we add this command so we can read and send data.

 ```markdown
 int soil = analogRead(A0);